alexzhang13/msa/README.md

 C_m=128
 ```

+I've also added a notebook `msa_benchmarking.ipynb` for peak memory and runtime analysis.

 #### Forward Pass Runtime
 We benchmark the forward pass across `N_res` in increments of 128 until the device runs out of memory.
 ![forward](./results-fwd.png)
 Here is a zoomed in version for ease of comparison:
 ![forward-zoom](./results-fwd-small.png)